 D. Submission of New Protocols

-1. The IRB Secretary and IRB Administrator receive all new submissions and conduct pre-reviews to ascertain suitability (complete submission and adequate documentation) for IRB review.
+1. The IRB Secretary and IRB Administrator receive all new protocol submissions and conduct pre-reviews to ascertain suitability (complete submission and adequate documentation) for IRB review.
 An initial determination is made as to the type of review (full, expedited, exempt) required for the submission.
 The IRB Chair or IRB Administrator provides additional input as needed during this part of the pre-review process.
 The pre-review process is to assist in the complete submission of required documentation; it is not an official determination on behalf of the IRB.

 2. Based on the information gathered during the pre-review process, written feedback is provided to the Investigator so that appropriate revisions can be made to the documentation prior to review by the IRB.